Mieze/LucyRTL8125Ethernet/README.md

 * No-copy receive and transmit.
 Only small packets are copied on reception because creating a copy is more efficient than allocating a new buffer.
 TCP, UDP and IPv4 checksum offload (receive and transmit).
 * TCP segmentation offload over IPv4 and IPv6.
 * Support for TCP/IPv4, UDP/IPv4, TCP/IPv6 and UDP/IPv6 checksum offload.
-* Supports jumbo frames up to 9000 bytes (strongly recommended for 2.5GBit operation).
+* Supports jumbo frames up to 4076 bytes.
 * Fully optimized for Catalina.
 Note that older versions of macOS might not support 2.5GB Ethernet.
 * Supports Wake on LAN (untested).
-* Supports VLAN (untested).
+* Supports VLAN.
 * Support for Energy Efficient Ethernet (EEE) which can be disabled by setting enableEEE to NO in the drivers Info.plist without rebuild.
 The default is YES.
 * The driver is published under GPLv2.